 Law hammer

-Cases involving the interaction between tax investigations and insolvency matters sometimes flag issues that result in surprising outcomes at first glance.
+Cases involving the interaction between tax investigations and insolvency matters sometimes flag additional points to consider.

 HMRC assessments